 My-O-My celebrates an erotic, queer magazine of the same name from the late 1960s and ‘70s.
 In Middletown, New Jersey during 1972, police entered a bookstore without a warrant and confiscated the publication which was viewed as profane, resulting in a legal dispute.
 Each piece within the exhibition represents one of the thirty-two pages of the magazine.
-The pages have been reproduced on fabric and turned into genderless sculptures.
 Walking through the space, one may experience the publication as life-size, as if paging through the magazine itself with their whole being.
 The subject matter calls back to a time of queer repression and seeks to bring it to light, reminding us to celebrate progress to this day.
 This small part of history may have been lost but is now remembered for the ways in which freedom and love have triumphed through years of repression.
 Especially today, freedom of identity and remembrance of the past are more important as we face another oppressive political climate.

 Photos by Jade Yumang

 Awards:2017, Hope Art Competition Finalist